23 Jun [VIDEO] How Your Dreams Can Help You Understand Yourself

 Debbie: “In my underwear.”
 So yes, the dreams are really fascinating and [unintelligible 00:00:31] in psychology is a lot of dreams interpretation, just learning more about young in psychology really helped me understand because I’m a great dreamer, so very juicy.

 Dr. Rob: Yes, a lot of people are.
 We all are great dreamers if you think about since we were kids, our dreams have given us these incredible experiences during the night but as we grew up well, a lot of us lose track and we just forget about them and they just recede into the background, but the research shows dreams are really important, and they do carry a message.
-I know this is controversial but Jungian psychology has always held that we can still use dreams to learn about our own mind, to help us in personal development, obviously, and not only that, it is a part of the spiritual psychology and part of the spiritual tradition of humanity.
+I know this is controversial but Jungian psychology has always held that we can still use dreams to learn about our own mind, to help us in personal development, obviously, and not only that, it is a part of the Positive Psychology and part of the spiritual tradition of humanity.

 If you look at the Bible, the [unintelligible 00:01:35], any of the ancient literature, that dreams were central to the work.